Examination of voluntary motor skills of the fingers. G

 - “Snake”;

-Soft sky:
+Soft palate:

 Duration and force of exhalation:

-Play any wind instrument-toy;
+Play any toy wind instrument;

-Blow fluff, a piece of paper.
+Blow out some fluff, a piece of paper.

-exhale weak, strong; short, long.
+exhalation weak, strong; shortened, long.

 Dynamic organization of movements of the articulatory apparatus:

-• - alternately connect all the fingers of the hand with the thumb, first of the right, then of the left hand, then of both hands at the same time (“Only the fingers of the right hand greet, the fingers of only the left hand greet”, “The fingers of the right and left hands greet);
+• - alternately connect all the fingers of the hand with the thumb, first of the right hand, then of the left hand, then of both hands simultaneously (“Fingers of the right hand are greeted only, fingers of only the left hand are greeted,” “Fingers of the right and left hands are greeted);

 • 3.
 Study of the sense of rhythm: